scylladb/cpp-rust-driver/docs/source/topics/configuration/load-balancing.md

 ## Latency-aware Routing

-Latency-aware routing tracks the latency of queries to avoid sending new queries to poorly performing Cassandra nodes.
+Latency-aware routing tracks the latency of queries to avoid sending new queries to poorly performing ScyllaDB/Cassandra nodes.
 It can be used in conjunction with other load balancing and routing policies.

 ```c